Conservation

 News and Events

-$3.7M Awarded to Support Ecological Restoration Projects
+$2.1 Million in Grants Awarded tp Support Ecological Restoration Projects

-[05‑Mar‑2023] This legislation would monitor and reduce the use of Second Generation Anticoagulant Rodenticides in Massachusetts to protect wildlife and pets.Bill H.757: An Act Creating the Outdoor Recreation Program
+[05‑Mar‑2023] This legislation would monitor and reduce the use of Second Generation Anticoagulant Rodenticides in Massachusetts to protect wildlife and pets.Bill H.864: An Act Relative to Clean Lakes and Waterways in the Commonwealth

 [16‑Feb‑2023] This bill would establish a special commission to study and determine the maintenance and upkeep needs of lakes, ponds, streams and other public waterways in the commonwealth.Join Us!